SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2026-01-05-anchor-verse-ai-activity.md

 In his book *2084*, mathematician and theologian John Lennox traces how technology has always extended human ability.
 The industrial revolution introduced machines that took on *physical labour*.
 Today's AI systems extend that pattern into *both physical and mental work*.
 AI sits within a long story of human innovation -- another chapter in our ongoing effort to build tools that amplify what we can do.

 Lennox also emphasises that if AI is becoming part of everyday life, then Christian engagement must be grounded in the same ethical commitments that have shaped believers for centuries: truthfulness, respect for others, responsibility, discernment and love.
 These are not optional extras.
 They are the posture that allows Christians to walk wisely in a world where our tools are powerful and our choices matter.

+It's tempting to think of AI as something we use only for practical, secular tasks.
+But the way we use technology in one part of life always forms us in others.
+If AI is becoming part of our daily rhythms, then we should bring the same discernment and truthfulness into those interactions that we bring into our walk with God.
+These virtues will bear fruit across all our interactions with AI, whether the task is secular or spiritual.

 Taken together, these perspectives help us approach AI delicately.
 It's a powerful tool, and it's here to stay.
 The critical question for Christians becomes: